Affiliate links on Android Authority may earn us a commission. Learn more.

 The Anker 511 Nano 4 comes in five different colors.
 There is no cable included with the charger.
 You can either use the cable that you received with the Pixel Fold or buy a color-matched cable separately from Anker.

 Anker 713 Nano 2 (45W)

 Anker has a solid portfolio of GaN chargers in small and compact form factors.
-They are also among the few making these GaN chargers with a single USB-C port.
+They are among the few making these GaN chargers with a single USB-C port.

 The best multiport chargers for the Pixel Fold

 Single-port chargers make sense if you want to stick to a compact size.
 If you have the budget, you should opt for a multiport charger with much more flexibility and versatility.
 With the second port, you can charge your smartwatch or earbuds simultaneously as you charge your Pixel Fold, saving you from the hassle of swapping cables all the time.

 To choose a good multiport charger, assess how many devices you need to charge regularly and simultaneously, their maximum charging speed, and what ports they need.

 We recommend buying a multiport charger with at least one USB-C and USB-A port.